-The name of the region exists from the world’s highest peak Mount Everest.
-The Mount Everest is known as “Sagarmatha” and “Chhomolungma” in Nepali and Tibetan language respectively.
-The features of the Everest region are scenery of the high Himalayas, and culture.
-Hence, it is the most popular for trekking on the earth.
-There are several trekking trails in this region base on the traveler’s physical condition and the duration.
+The region’s name exists from the world’s highest peak Mount Everest.
+Mount Everest is known as “Sagarmatha” and “Chhomolungma” in Nepali and Tibetan, respectively.
+The Everest region’s features are the high Himalayas’ scenery and culture.
+Hence, it is the most popular for trekking on earth.
+This region has several trekking trails based on the traveler’s physical condition and duration.

-The people of this region are a majority with indigenous people as Sherpa, Tamang, and Rai.
-The travelers will enjoy with a smile of Sherpa people, warm hospitality and their vibrant cultures along the trails.
-The Sherpa, they are a follower of the Buddhist faith since the trace of their ancient.
-There are a lot of Buddhist shrine and monasteries along the village and path.
+This region’s people are mostly indigenous people, such as Sherpa, Tamang, and Rai.
+The travelers will enjoy a smile of Sherpa people, their warm hospitality, and vibrant cultures along the trails.
+The Sherpa is a follower of the Buddhist faith since the trace of their ancient.
+There are a lot of Buddhist shrines and monasteries along the village and path.

-Everest region declared as Sagarmatha National Park in 1976 with an area of 1148 sq.
+Everest region was declared as Sagarmatha National Park in 1976, with an area of 1148 sq.
 Kilometers.
-It comprises the harsh terrain and deep gorges.
-According to the altitude, the park dominates pine forests in the lower and silver, fir, rhododendron, and juniper cover the higher landscape.
+It comprises harsh terrain and deep gorges.
+According to the altitude, the park dominates pine forests in the lower, and silver, fir, rhododendron, and juniper cover the higher landscape.
 There is a rare variety of species that can find in the region.

-The region is suitable for the family group with the purpose of viewing Everest, culture, alpine meadows, and its sister peaks.
-Also, experience the Sherpa village and their vibrant culture.
+The region is suitable for the family group to view Everest, its culture, alpine meadows, and its sister peaks.
+Also, experience the Sherpa village and its vibrant culture.
 Discover the Imja Tse valley while it touches the heart of Everest.
-Additionally, exploring the Sherpa people and culture with the Everest base camp trek.
-Likewise, Everest Three Pass Trek, which offers to discover the Sherpa culture, Gokyo lake, and crossing over 5,000 meters challenging passes and connects the entire Everest circuit.
+Additionally, explore the Sherpa people and culture with the Everest base camp trek.
+Likewise, Everest Three Pass Trek offers to discover the Sherpa culture.
+Gokyo Lake crosses over 5,000 meters of challenging passes and connects the entire Everest circuit.